Bandura: Kyiv-style bandura

+In 2022, these banduras were presented in Latvia.
+In 2024, Chernigiv Bandura Center started production of the 'Perl' type — banduras with re-tuning mechanism for professionals.
+In January 2025, company received a grant for buy a CNC-tool, for mass production of banduras for a low price for Ukrainian music schools, were academic banduras used for teaching children that have not been updated since 1980s, and as a side project is launch of a service for restoring old and damaged banduras.

 Kharkiv-style bandura

 These instruments are primarily made by craftsmen outside of Ukraine; however, in more recent times, they have become quite sought after in Ukraine.
 They are strung either diatonically (with 34–36 strings) or chromatically (with 61–68 strings).

 The standard Kharkiv bandura was first developed by Khotkevych and Haydamaka in the mid-1920s.
 A semi-chromatic version was developed by the Honcharenko brothers in the late 1940s.
 A number of instruments were made in the 1980s by Herasymenko.
 The Hnat Khotkevych Ukrainian Bandurist Ensemble in Australia was the only ensemble in the West to exploit the Kharkiv-style bandura.

 Currently, Canadian bandura-maker Bill Vetzal has focused on making these instruments with some success.
 His latest instruments are fully chromatic, with re-tuning mechanism, and the backs are made of fibreglass.
 Additionally, Andrij (Andy) Birko, an American bandura maker, is also making Kharkiv instruments, applying construction and acoustic principles from guitars (both flat-top and arch-top) in an attempt to provide a more balanced and even tone to the instrument.
 Currently, he produces chromatic instruments but without re-tuning mechanisms.